Met Office presents at Offshore Wind & Supply Chain Conference

 The Met Office's Alex Hill, Chief Advisor to Government for Scotland and Northern Ireland, will give the keynote speech at a breakfast seminar on 29 January.
 The talk- De-risking the weather element of an offshore project throughout the lifecycle - will discuss how the latest forecasting techniques will help to remove some of the risks and uncertainty associated with the development of Renewable energy.

 Alex said: "The North Sea and other waters around Scotland are some of the most inhospitable places to work in Europe.

 "The marine energy industry has plans to develop offshore wind projects in ever deeper and more exposed waters, increasing the risk of weather downtime during the construction, operation and maintenance phases of projects.

-"Weather sits at the heart of planning, installation and operations of offshore wind farms.
+"Weather sits at the heart of planning, installation and Offshore operational service.
 There are key lessons that can be taken from the offshore oil and gas industry in Scotland that can really benefit the renewable energy industry."

 Combining its experience in numerical weather prediction, years of investing in research and development, and its capability for merging techniques and observational data, the Met Office helps businesses in the offshore renewable energy and oil and gas industries manage the impact of the weather and get maximum return from their their assets.

-Met Office experts at the Offshore Wind & Supply Chain Conference will demonstrate how the risk of weather affecting the success of an offshore project can be minimised through a suite of solutions including Safesee™.
+Met Office experts at the Offshore Wind & will demonstrate how the risk of weather affecting the success of an offshore project can be minimised through a suite of solutions including Specialist offshore forecasting with Safesee™.